zostay/RakuWAPI/README.md

     }
 ```

-These files MAY have a .p6w suffix, but this is not at all required.
+These files MAY have a .p6w suffix.

 ### 2.0.1 The Environment

 The environment MUST be an [Associative](http://doc.perl6.org/type/Associative).
-The keys of this map are mostly derived the old Common Gateway Interface (CGI) as well as a number of additional P6SGI-specific values.
-The application server MUST provide each key as the type given.
+The keys of this map are mostly derived from the old Common Gateway Interface (CGI) as well as a number of additional P6SGI-specific values.
+The application server MUST provide each key as the named type.
 All variables given in the table below MUST be supported, except for those with the `p6sgix.` prefix.

 <table>
   <thead>